 Content Standards Use data from a random sample to draw inferences about a population with an unknown characteristic of interest.
 Generate multiple samples (or simulated samples) of the same size to gauge the variation in estimates or predictions.
 For example, estimate the mean word length in a book by randomly sampling words from the book; predict the winner of a school election based on randomly sampled survey data.
 Gauge how far off the estimate or prediction might be.
 Explanations Use random sampling to draw inferences about a population.
 Content Limits Rational numbers Given dot plots should have an approximately normal distribution Context Context is required.
-Sample Tas sk Demands Common Item Formats Students will be required to population based on a set of the set to draw inferences about a of random samples.
-Equation Response Craphic Response Students will be required among a set of random san to explore the variation nples.
-Multiple Choice Response
+Sample Ta sk Demands Common Item Formats Students will be required to draw inferences about a population based on a set of random samples.
+Students will be required to explore the variation among a set of random samples.
+Equation Response Graphic Response Multiple Choice Response